JustinSunli/SharpTask/docs/039-export/index.md

  - Also provides to save the model as pictures in JPG and TIF formats.

-A comparative view of a drawing processed using Activate Sheet task is shown below.
+A comparative view of a drawing processed using `Export` task is shown below.

 ![Comparison](039_export_002.png "Comparison between initial Solidworks Native Models and exported files in .igs format")